 CYP26C1 (Cytochrome P450 Family 26 Subfamily C Member 1) is a Protein Coding gene.
 Diseases associated with CYP26C1 include Focal Facial Dermal Dysplasia 4 and Focal Facial Dermal Dysplasia.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Signaling by Retinoic Acid.
+Among its related pathways are Drug metabolism - cytochrome P450 and Signaling by Retinoic Acid.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26B1.

 UniProtKB/Swiss-Prot Summary for CYP26C1 Gene